Life-size horse statues, honey stolen from San Mateo home

 The pickup is described as a late model Ford F-350 with black wheels, cattle lights atop the cab and a ladder lying in the bed of the truck.

-Reached at home, the victim told News4Jax the aluminum statues each weigh about 300 pounds and are worth an estimated $1,700 a piece.
+Reached at home, the victim named Christa, who makes the statues for a living, told News4Jax the aluminum statues each weigh about 300 pounds and are worth an estimated $1,700 apiece.

 This isn’t the first time thieves have targeted the property.
 In 2013, three men were arrested on accusations that they stole a giant chicken statue, hitched it to a truck and took it on a joyride.